 Im Khalil is a woman of surprisingly few words, and not only because she cannot speak English, it’s simply her way to keep her own counsel.
 Im Khalil is 85 and though she has the usual physical challenges of a woman that age, she does not grumble.
 If she does, her complaints are between her and the Virgin whom she calls El Adra in Arabic.
 Im Khalil hails from Nazareth, Israel, which might more adequately explain her parlance with the Virgin, they are basically neighbours and women who understand each other.
 The Virgin is just around the block from her house, at the Annunciation Church.
-Im Khalil had some serious vows and fasting to the Virgin last year because her husband of 66 years declined at home from cancer and died.
-I don’t know whether she talks to Jesus - talking to his mother instead might be a better way to bring some pressure to bear.
+Im Khalil had some serious vows and fasting to the Virgin last year when her husband of 66 years declined and died.
+I don’t know whether she talks to Jesus - talking to his mother instead might be a way to bring some pressure to bear.

-My mother in law came to live with us this summer amid all the concerns in her family over how she was going to manage, who was going to stay with her, fears that she might forget a pot on the stove, fall down, slip in the shower, etc. And then there was the grieving part.
+My mother in law came to live with us this summer amid all the concerns how she was going to manage, who was going to stay with her, fears that she might forget a pot on the stove, fall down, slip in the shower, etc. And then there was the grieving part.
 Word had it she seemed to cry in private, although she has one answer if you ask her how she is or if she needs anything.
 “Hamdalilla” which means praise God in Arabic.

 Gradually a change settled in and it became clear to us, that perhaps less was more, that maybe Im Khalil actually LIKED being at home with not too much on her plate for the day.
 The chair it seems hurt her behind and was also undignified, she said.
 Going out demanded that she get dressed up and put in her teeth which hurt her gums, and worse if you take her out all day she will NEVER pee in a public washroom even if she is twelve hours out from the house.

-No being stuck at home is the thing we assume the elderly don’t want, yet it is where she seemed most at ease.
+To be stuck at home is the thing we assume the elderly don’t want, yet it is where she seemed most at ease.
 Im Klalil is partial to Arabic soap operas, so the TV is going most of the day and that is the way she likes it.
 Gradually the teeth came out, the bath robe stayed on, and Im Khalil seemed to settle back into patterns that I reminded my wife, might more resemble the routine of an elderly woman who had been retired for roughly thirty years.

 It happened in the most unassuming way.
 On a car trip we stopped at a roadside vegetable stand and my wife went to pick up a few things for supper.
 She returned shortly with a small plastic bag over which Im Khalil clucked in disapproval when she scanned the contents.
-Im Khalil got out, and proceeded to the stand to inspect the vegetables herself.

 Getting out of the car, Im Khalil took charge, and proceeded to taste, pinch and prod in a shopping extravaganza that took half an hour.
 She returned beaming, to the car, with many bags brimming with fresh produce, and a seeming agenda in mind – supper.
 When we returned home, the Arabic tv and bathrobe came on, the teeth and kitchen knives came out, and supper was full speed ahead.